-When temperatures soar on holiday, then follow my tips for my top 10 things to do in a Mallorca heatwave to keep you cool.
-Plus check out my 3 bonus tips at the end of this article to ensure you stay cool in the heat.
+When temperatures soar on holiday, then follow my tips for my 15 things to do in a Mallorca heatwave to keep you stay cool in the heat.

-If you are visiting the island and arriving into intense temperatures, then you may appreciate these top tips for keeping cool during your stay.
+To fill your time in between, if you are visiting the island and arriving in intense temperatures, then you may appreciate these top tips for keeping cool during your stay.

 Of course, going to your hotel pool or for a swim in the sea is free, but for something different, you can keep cool for the entire day by enjoying a day out at the waterpark.